Windows81/Roblox-Asset-Varietor/README.md

 # Roblox-Asset-Varietor

-All of those require you have your .ROBLOSECURITY cookie either passed as a command-line argument or in a system environmental variable called `ROBLOSECURITY`.
+All of those may require you have your .ROBLOSECURITY cookie either passed as a command-line argument or in a system environmental variable called `ROBLOSECURITY`.

 ## `places.py`